ra2 studio - Fotolia

 In recent years, many IT pros have shaken the cobwebs off their resumes and fine-tuned their skills to pursue a career in cloud computing.

 The cloud industry continues to grow at a quick rate.
 The public cloud services market alone will grow 18% in 2017 to total $246.8 billion, up from $209.2 billion in 2016, according to Gartner.
-Organizations of all sizes continue to migrate to cloud to take advantage of new services and technologies.
+Organizations of all sizes continue to migrate to cloud to take advantage of services and technologies.
 But they need people who have the right cloud skills to fit their business needs.

 Want a career in cloud computing, but not sure where to start?
-The first step is to look at some popular cloud roles and understand what employers expect from them.
+The step is to look at some popular cloud roles and understand what employers expect from them.
 Then, learn what you need on your resume, how to get the experience and how to answer some of the tough questions employers ask during an interview.

 Here's an overview of some common careers in cloud computing, and the skills they entail:

 Enterprises need a person to configure a cloud deployment and perform management and monitoring duties.
-That person is a cloud administer.
+That person is a cloud administrator.
 A strong foundation of knowledge, through education and certifications, can prepare you for this career in cloud computing -- but be sure your skills are current.

 A large chunk of an administrator's job is cloud infrastructure management, so employers will ask about your cloud management experience, as well as tools and platforms you are familiar with.
 Learn core cloud platforms, monitoring tools and configuration management systems, such as Ansible and Zenoss.
 Interviewers want you to demonstrate how you use these tools to solve problems and improve user experience, so provide real-world examples.